-Taking the time for self-improvement, self-education and inspiration on a regular basis is a sort of thing important for professional growth as well as keeping aware about the latest trends in your trade.
+Taking the time for self-improvement, self-education, and inspiration on a regular basis is a sort of thing important for professional growth as well as keeping aware about the latest trends in your trade.
 However, very often we find ourselves to busy with current problems and tend to miss some news and interesting publications.
-In this case, recommendations on the most useful things that don’t have to be missed in the constant and fast-pace flow of news can become a helpful way to get updated.
+In this case, recommendations on the most useful things that don’t have to be missed in the constant and fast-paced flow of news can become a helpful way to get updated.

-Meeting requests from Tubik Blog readers, we are starting Tubik Reading List for designers as well as all the other people who are involved or interested in design process, techniques and secrets.
+Meeting requests from Tubik Blog readers, we are starting the Tubik Reading List for designers as well as all the other people who are involved or interested in the design process, techniques and secrets.
 Every week we will share our recommendations on articles and books which we find useful for our readers.

 This time our set of recommended articles and the book of the week are concentrated on the issues of user experience design.

 Classic Landing Page Mistakes You’re Probably Still Making – the article analyzing the stuff that typically needs improvement to make a landing page bring higher conversions.

 Key thought: In general, your landing page should absolutely be as minimal as you can make it because distractions (ie. anything that takes users and leads away from your page goal) will cost your site money.